All Collections

-Please note that Expert Mode is made for users who have experience and knowledge creating Boolean search strings.
-Those unfamiliar with Boolean search strings may find this feature difficult to use, and may find the standard mode more user-friendly.
+Please note that Expert Mode is made for users who have experience and knowledge of creating Boolean search strings.
+Those unfamiliar with Boolean search strings may find this feature difficult to use and may find the standard mode more user-friendly.

 If you would like to learn more, please reach out to your Client Success Specialist or Support to learn more!